MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 8. Your flow should look similar to this now.
   :::image type="content" source="media/work-queues/work-queue-dequeue-101.png" alt-text="Screenshot of a flow action that shows parameters for the dequeue action." lightbox="media/work-queues/work-queue-dequeue-101.png":::
-9. Select **Save** to and then **Test** your flow.
+9. Select **Save** and then **Test** your flow.
 10. In the testing side-pane select **Manually**, **Test**, **Run flow** and then **Done**.
 11. If the flow ran successfully, you should get a similar result (but with different IDs).
   :::image type="content" source="media/work-queues/work-queue-dequeue-return-101.png" alt-text="Screenshot of a cloud flow designer with an active and successful run including the results of a dequeue action." lightbox="media/work-queues/work-queue-dequeue-return-101.png":::
-12. Next, copy the whole JSON content from the **body** field and then select on **Edit** in the upper right corner of the flow.
+12. Next, copy the whole JSON content from the **body** field and then select **Edit** in the upper right corner of the flow.

   > [!TIP]
   > After dequeuing a work queue item, we can use the JSON content of the item as a schema example for parsing the item's JSON properties.
-This allows us to easily access any property of the item returned by the work queue orchestrator in upcoming flow actions.
+This allows us to easily access any property of the item returned by the work queue orchestrator in subsequent flow actions.

 13. Add a new step by selecting **+ New step** and search for an action called **Parse JSON** and select it.
   :::image type="content" source="media/work-queues/work-queue-dequeue-parsejson.png" alt-text="Screenshot of a cloud flow designer that shows the parse json action selected." lightbox="media/work-queues/work-queue-dequeue-parsejson.png":::
 14. Position your mouse in the **Content** field and select the **body** property from the previous action.
   :::image type="content" source="media/work-queues/work-queue-dequeue-jsonschema.png" alt-text="Screenshot of a cloud flow designer that shows the parse json action with a content value set to body." lightbox="media/work-queues/work-queue-dequeue-jsonschema.png":::
-15. Next, select the **Generate from sample** button and past the previously copied JSON string into the dialog and select **Done**.
+15. Next, select the **Generate from sample** button and paste the previously copied JSON string into the dialog and select **Done**.
 16. Select **+ New step** and then select the **Microsoft Dataverse** connector.
 17. From the list of actions, select **Update a row**.
 18. In the Table name field, select the **Work Queue Items** table and position your cursor in the **Row ID** field.
 19. In the Dynamic content list, you'll now have all fields that are available in the work queue item table.
-20. Select **Show advanced options** and set the **Processing Result**, **Status** and **Status Reason** fields to the following values.
+20. Select **Show advanced options** and set the **RowID**, **Processing Result**, **Status** and **Status Reason** fields to the following values.
   :::image type="content" source="media/work-queues/work-queue-dequeue-update.png" alt-text="Screenshot of a cloud flow designer that shows the action search dialog with parse json action selected." lightbox="media/work-queues/work-queue-dequeue-dequeue-update.png":::
 21. Select **Save** and **Test** the flow once more.
 22. If the flow ran successfully, you should get a similar result than the following.
   :::image type="content" source="media/work-queues/work-queue-dequeue-flow-done.png" alt-text="Screenshot of a cloud flow designer that shows the action search dialog with parse json action selected." lightbox="media/work-queues/work-queue-dequeue-flow-done.png":::
-23. Now, navigate to the work queue details page and in the work queue item list select **See all**.
+23. Now, navigate to the work queue details page and in the work queue item list section select **See all**.
-24. Filter the **Status** field to only show **Processing** and **Processed** item to confirm that our dequeue and update actions worked as expected.
+24. Filter the **Status** field to only show **Processing** and **Processed** items to confirm that our dequeue and update actions worked as expected.
   :::image type="content" source="media/work-queues/work-queue-dequeue-filter.png" alt-text="Screenshot of work queue items See all experience that is about to be filtered by status." lightbox="media/work-queues/work-queue-dequeue-filter.png":::
   :::image type="content" source="media/work-queues/work-queue-dequeue-filter-active.png" alt-text="Screenshot of work queue items filter experience where processing and processed filter options have been selected." lightbox="media/work-queues/work-queue-dequeue-filter-active.png":::
   :::image type="content" source="media/work-queues/work-queue-dequeue-filter-complete.png" alt-text="Screenshot of the filter results, showing two records that matched the previously set filter criteria." lightbox="media/work-queues/work-queue-dequeue-filter-complete.png":::
 25. **Congratulations**, you just completed your first work queue processing scenario!

 ### Cloud flow-based dequeueing with desktop flow processing

+For this scenario we will extend the previous one and include a desktop flow processing action as well.

+1. Go back and edit the *My first work queue flow*.
+2. Add a new action right after the Parse JSON action and select to the flow and  a desktop flow action between the Parse JSON and the Update row action.

 ### Coming soon.
 Desktop flow-based dequeueing and processing